danclay/eris-fleet/README.md

 ```js
 this.ipc.restartAllClusters();
 ```
-If you want to preform a hard restart, use `this.ipc.restartAllClusters(true)`.
+**This may take up lots of resources since you will have double the workers running on your machine until the transition is complete.** If you want to preform a hard restart, use `this.ipc.restartAllClusters(true)`.

 ### Shutdown clusters